yarneo/telegram-trivia-bot/README.md

 In general, Application.java is where most of the customization is needed.

-To initially configure the app, you need to set up two things: public static String apiID = "";
+To initially configure the app, you need to set up two things:

+public static String apiID = "";

 public static int chatRoomID = -1;

-The apiID you can get by signing up an app on my.telegram.org The chatRoomID is the chat ID you will send the trivia bot to.
+The <b>apiID</b> you can get by signing up an app on my.telegram.org

+The <b>chatRoomID</b> is the chat ID you will send the trivia bot to.
 You need to find out the group chat id where you want to add the trivia, and change to that accordingly.

 onIncomingMessageChat - is where you can customize the incoming messages in the chat.